-1 as everyone else.
-And one example of the strategy 2 there is the employer Reasonable Accommodations 3 Fund and Program and variety of things from Evolve 4 as well.
-5 Jon Benson and Jennifer Beilke and the 6 rest of the committee were at the most recent 7 meeting we had.
-We will be meeting again to deal 8 with this and some of the other aspects of our 9 committee near the middle or end of October.
-10 If there is anything that I have 11 forgotten that any of the rest of the committee or know.
+- 1 as everyone else.
+And one example of the strategy - 2 there is the employer Reasonable Accommodations - 3 Fund and Program and variety of things from Evolve - 4 as well. - 5 Jon Benson and Jennifer Beilke and the - 6 rest of the committee were at the most recent - 7 meeting we had.
+We will be meeting again to deal - 8 with this and some of the other aspects of our - 9 committee near the middle or end of October. - 10 If there is anything that I have - 11 forgotten that any of the rest of the committee or - 12 Jon or Jennifer would like to add, please let me - 13 know.
 If not, that is my report.